Epinephrine (By injection)

 How to Use This Medicine:

 - For treatment of low blood pressure with septic shock: A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.

 - Your doctor should teach you how and when to inject this medicine.
 Each injection kit contains a single-use dose of medicine prescribed for you.

 - Give yourself a shot right away if you start to have a severe allergic reaction.

-- Inject this medicine into the muscle on the outside of your thigh only.
+- Inject this medicine under the skin or into the muscle on the outside of your thigh only.
 Never inject this medicine into a vein, into the muscles of your buttocks, or into your fingers, toes, hands, or feet.